Liu Cong's later empresses: Left Empress Wang

-Left Empress Wang (王左皇后, personal name unknown) was an adopted daughter of the eunuch Wang Chen (王沈), a trusted but corrupt assistant to Liu Cong.
-Several officials tried to persuade him from creating a eunuch's adopted daughter (whom they saw as no higher, social station-wise, than a servant girl) an empress, and they were executed for their opposition.
+Left Empress Wang (王左皇后, personal name unknown) was an adopted daughter of the eunuch Wang Chen, a trusted but corrupt assistant to Liu Cong.
+Several officials tried to persuade him from making a eunuch's adopted daughter (whom they saw as no higher, social station-wise, than a servant girl) an empress, and were executed for their opposition.
 When Liu Cong died later that year and was succeeded by Liu Can, she was honored as "Empress Hongxiao" (弘孝皇后).

 Middle Empress Xuan

-Middle Empress Xuan (宣中皇后, personal name unknown) was an adopted daughter of the eunuch Xuan Huai (宣懷), a trusted but corrupt assistant to Liu Cong.
+Middle Empress Xuan (宣中皇后, personal name unknown) was an adopted daughter of the eunuch Xuan Huai, a trusted but corrupt assistant to Liu Cong.
 She was created "Middle Empress" in 318 after Liu Cong had already executed several officials over his creating Left Empress Wang, and so she appeared to have received no additional opposition.
 When Liu Cong died later that year and was succeeded by Liu Can, she was honored as "Empress Hongde" (弘德皇后).